Tirupati: Governance

+Under the administration of TTD, Tirupati And Tirumala has seen continued emphasis on improving pilgrimage infrastructure, including the implementation of welfare schemes aimed at supporting devotees visiting the Sri Venkateswara Temple.

-Bhumana Karunakara Reddy of YSR Congress Party is the sitting Member of Legislative Assembly for Tirupati (Assembly constituency) and B. R. Sirisha Yadav of YSR Congress Party is the mayor for Tirupati Municipal Corporation.
-C. Bhaskar Reddy of YSR Congress Party is the Chairman for Tirupati Urban Development Authority (TUDA).
+Arani Srinivasulu of Janasena Party is the sitting Member of Legislative Assembly for Tirupati (Assembly constituency) and B. R. Sirisha Yadav of YSR Congress Party is the mayor for Tirupati Municipal Corporation.
+The Tirupati Urban Development Authority (TUDA) Chairman is Dr.C.Divakar Reddy.And the Chairman Of Tirumala Tirupati Devasthanams is Bollineni Rajagopal Naidu.

 Civic administration

 Tirupati Municipal Corporation (TMC) oversees the administration of the city.
 Tirupati was constituted as a municipality on 1 April 1886; it was upgraded to a second grade municipality on 1 October 1962, to a first grade municipality on 12 December 1965, to special grade municipality on 13 February 1970, and to selection grade municipality on 7 October 1998.
 Tirupati Municipality was upgraded to a municipal corporation on 2 March 2007.
 The area of the municipal corporation at the time of formation was 16.59 km2.
 While, at present the area of the city is 27.44 km2.
 Tirupati has been ranked among the top ten cleanest cities in India as per Swachh Survekshan 2022 report.

 Tirupati Urban Development Authority (TUDA) is the urban planning authority.
 It was constituted in the year 1981, with Tirupati town and 89 villages under its jurisdiction.
 In 2008, it included Srikalahasti, Puttur and 69 surrounding villages.
 At present TUDA covers an area of 1211.51 km2.